IanSkelskey/ai-diff-commit/README.md

 -   **Internet Connection**: Requires an active internet connection to communicate with the OpenAI API.
 -   **Requires a Git Repository**: Needs to be run in a Git repository to access the changes for generating commit messages.

-## Dependencies

 ## Installation Instructions

-Commit Generator can be installed using npm:
+Commit Generator can be installed globally using npm:

 ```bash
 npm install -g ai-diff-commit